-Due to appearance of the term $|\nabla u|$, problem \eqref{P} does not have a variational structure.
-Therefore, the present paper will use the topological methods to prove the existence of positive weak solutions.
+Due to appearance of the term $|\nabla u|$, problem \eqref{P} does not possess a variational structure.
+Therefore, in the present paper the topological methods will be used to prove the existence of positive weak solutions.

 During the past several decades, an abundance of works regrading existence results of \eqref{P} have emerged in many literatures.
 For the Laplacian case, we refer to \cite{BT,DLN,DGR,DY,F,GP,GR,WD}.
-De Figueiredo et al. \cite{DLN} studied the case without gradient terms: $f(x,u,\nabla u)=f(u)$, where $f$ grows superlinearly, i.e.
+De Figueiredo {\em et.\ al.} \cite{DLN} studied the case without gradient terms: $f(x,u,\nabla u)=f(u)$, where $f$ grows superlinearly but less than critical growth, i.e.,